SciML/ReservoirComputing.jl/docs/src/index.md

 An hybrid version of the model is also available through ```Hybrid```

 ### Reservoir Computing with Cellular Automata
-The package provides also an inplementation of Reservoir Computing models based on one dimensional Cellular Automata through the ```RECA``` call.
+The package provides also an implementation of Reservoir Computing models based on one dimensional Cellular Automata through the ```RECA``` call.
 For the moment the only input encoding available (an input encoding plays a similar role to the input matrix for ESNs) is a random mapping, called through ```RandomMapping```.

 All the training methods described above can be used, as well as all the modifications to the states.
 Both prediction methods are also possible in theory, although in the literature only ```Predictive``` tasks have been explored.